 Identifying the general case

 Regular expressions (“regex”), for those not familiar with them, are pattern-matching expressions that can be used (among other things) to account for unknown variation in a character string.
 GreatHorn has recently added regex support for display names in our Policy Engine.
-Regex allow a policy to look for variants of strings that have not yet occurred in the wild, without knowing exactly how the attacker might implement the variation.
+Regex allows a policy to look for variants of strings that have not yet occurred in the wild, without knowing exactly how the attacker might implement the variation.

 Using wildcards, alternation (“match any one of these characters”), and quantifiers (“there are between 0 and 3 spaces between these characters”), we can define a pattern to match a wide range of variants.